 #4 Jim Thompson’s House Siam

 The Jim Thompson House is a museum in central Bangkok.
 Built in 1959, the museum spans approximately half an acre.
-The museum has elegant residential enclave, comprising six traditional Thai teak wood houses.
+The museum has an elegant residential enclave, comprising six traditional Thai teakwood houses.
 They are no ordinary teak wood villa complex filled with incongruous collections of antiques, but a breathing museum.
-He dedicated over 30 years to reviving Thai silk and introduced it to the world’s most respectable fashion houses and catwalks in Paris, New York, London and Milan.
+He dedicated over 30 years to reviving Thai silk and introduced it to the world’s most respected fashion houses and catwalks in Paris, New York, London, and Milan.

 He mysteriously disappeared into the Malaysian jungle in 1967.

 - Opening Hours: 09:00-17:00 (last guided tour at 17:00)

 - Location: Soi Kasemsan 2, opposite the National Stadium on Rama I Road.